 A Silent Threat: Key West, Yellow Fever, and Union Volunteers, 1861-1862

 “By Jingo, if you call this winter, I do not want to stay here in the summer,” exclaimed a soldier in the 47th Pennsylvania Volunteer Regiment shortly after his arrival at Key West for garrison duty in early February 1862.
 The regiment, formed in the cold climes of Pennsylvania’s small towns, traded northern winter for Florida’s tropical weather.
-Immediately upon their deployment, this regiment, and other northern soldiers ordered to oversee martial law at Key West, battled heat and the Civil War’s most deadly assailant: disease, specifically yellow fever.
+Immediately upon their deployment, this regiment battled heat and isolation, and their successors, particularly volunteers from New York, battled these hardships and the Civil War’s most deadly assailant: disease, specifically yellow fever, which raged at Key West during the summer of 1862.
 Given the military’s long history in Key West, the Civil War volunteers may have been aware that their duties could be threatened by this disease in addition to enemy bullets.

 The United States’ acquisition of Florida in 1821 necessitated that U.S. Regular Army troops be stationed at Key West.
 This assignment subjected them to outbreaks of yellow fever.
 U.S. military officials recognized Key West’s strategic importance during the age of empire, when European nations possessed vast overseas territories and commerce largely relied on shipping.
 Almost immediately after Florida’s acquisition, Commodore David Porter acknowledged Key West as the “Gibraltar of the Gulf” and urged Congress to establish a full naval depot there since Spain and England had strengthened their side of the Gulf, while the U.S. remained vulnerable in the Gulf and South Atlantic.
 The naval base came to fruition in 1823 and, in 1845, U.S. engineers began construction of Fort Taylor to fortify Key West against competing powers in the Caribbean who might try to encroach on American commercial interests at the confluence of the Atlantic Ocean and the Gulf of Mexico.